sandialabs/pecos/documentation/qc_tests.rst

 * Size of the moving window used to compute the difference between the minimum and maximum (default = 3600 seconds)

-* Flag indicating if the test should check for positive delta (the min occurs before the max) or negative delta (the max occurs before the min) (default = both)
+* Flag indicating if the test should only check for positive delta (the min occurs before the max) or negative delta (the max occurs before the min) (default = both)

 * Minimum number of consecutive failures for reporting (default = 1)